 - VIX3 at the NTT Vienna 1 Data Center in the south of Vienna (10th district).

 These locations are interconnected via redundant, diversely routed fiber optic cables.

 VIX uses the same state-of-the-art Ethernet switching technology at all three locations:

-- Brocade BigIron RX-16 non-blocking high-performance switches
+- Brocade MLXe-32 non-blocking high-performance VPLS switches

-- Redundant power-feeds (mains, UPS + generator)
+- redundant power feeds (mains, UPS + generator)

-- Interconnected by diversely routed fibre optic cables
+- interconnected by diversely routed fibre optic cables

-- Local port channels supported (directly connected, colocated routers only)
+- local port channels supported (directly connected, co-located routers only)

-- Only one MAC address allowed per port or port channel
+- only one MAC address per port or port channel allowed

 - sFlow based Peering Traffic Matrix